-Each and every organization that handles money these days knows very well what KYC is.
-Just in case the acronym doesn’t ring a bell, KYC stands for Know Your Customer – the process of a business identifying and verifying the identity of its clients.
-Or at least entities willing to become clients.
+Each and every organization that handles money these days knows very well the importance of KYC.
+Just in case the acronym doesn’t ring a bell, what is KYC?
+It stands for Know Your Customer – the process of a business identifying and verifying the identity of its clients, or at least entities willing to become clients.
 Some organizations, e.g. banks, are obliged by law to proceed in accordance with certain KYC standards in order to halt money laundering or providing financial services to terrorist/criminal organizations.
 Others implement KYC procedures and solutions for their own and their customers’ security: to prevent fraud of various kinds.
 I believe that in either case a fundamental shift of paradigm is necessary for organizations to meet the challenges of the future.

 From well-informed to well-understanding